 Currently, there are six candidates seeking the Ward 2 seat — all of whom announced their intention to run well before the Council took any action against Evans.

-They are: former Obama administration staffer Jordan Grossman, Marine Corps veteran Daniel Hernandez, health care worker Yilin Zhang, and Advisory Neighborhood Commissioners Kishan Putta, Patrick Kennedy, and John Fanning, the only openly LGBTQ candidate running in the ward.
+They are: former Obama administration staffer Jordan Grossman, Marine Corps veteran Daniel Hernandez, Yilin Zhang, who works in business development, and Advisory Neighborhood Commissioners Kishan Putta, Patrick Kennedy, and John Fanning, the only openly LGBTQ candidate running in the ward.

 Fanning, who unsuccessfully challenged Evans in the 2000 Democratic primary, told Metro Weekly in an interview that he had been vocal about his disagreements with Evans on matters of policy over the years, particularly when it comes to housing affordability, but it was never personal.